A-I-dan/A-I-dan.github.io/_posts/2018-11-03-Hello, world!.md

 What about inside the parenthesis?

 What is inside the parenthesis is called a string.
 Technically it’s an array of characters.
 A string is a type of data that resembles a sentence and is most often wrapped in quotation marks.
-You can you use single quotes ( ‘ ‘ ) or double quotes ( ” ” ), but you can not mix them.
+You can use single quotes ( ‘ ‘ ) or double quotes ( ” ” ), but you can not mix them.
 If you start with single quotes you must end in single quotes, and vice versa.

 What about apostrophes?